Mumps/Parotitis

 - Primary vaccine failure and waning vaccine-induced immunity have been reported.

-- The 1st dose of MMR vaccine sometimes causes fever and rash:
+- The first dose of MMR vaccine can be associated with fever and rash:

-- These symptoms occur 7–12 days after immunization.
+- These symptoms occur 7 to 12 days after immunization.

 - Measles component is usually the culprit.

-- Both MMRV and MMR vaccines, but not varicella vaccine alone, are associated with increased outpatient fever visits and seizures 5–12 days after vaccination in 12- to 23-month-olds, with MMRV vaccine increasing fever and seizure twice as much as the MMR + varicella vaccine.
+- Both MMRV and MMR vaccines, but not varicella vaccine alone, are associated with increased outpatient fever visits and seizures 5 to 12 days after vaccination in 12- to 23-month-olds, with MMRV vaccine increasing fever and seizure twice as much as the MMR + varicella vaccine.

 - Vaccine should not be administered to children who are immunocompromised by disease or pharmacotherapy, as well as to pregnant women.

-- If a child has recently received immune globulin, administration of MMR vaccine should be delayed (for 3–11 months depending on the dose of IG).
+- If a child has recently received immune globulin (IG), administration of MMR vaccine should be delayed (for 3 to 11 months depending on the dose of immune globulin).

-- Children with HIV infection who are not severely immunocompromised should be immunized with the MMR vaccine.
+- Children with HIV infection who are not severely immunocompromised (age-specific CD4+ T-lymphocyte percentages of 15% or greater) should be immunized with the MMR vaccine.

-- 1 attack of mumps (clinical or subclinical) usually confers lifelong immunity.
+- One attack of mumps (clinical or subclinical) usually confers lifelong immunity.

-- Links of the MMR vaccine to autism by Andrew Wakefield MB, BS in a 1998 Lancet publication have now been exposed as fraudulent.
+- Links of the MMR vaccine to autism by Andrew Wakefield in a 1998 Lancet publication have now been exposed as fraudulent, and multiple studies have documented no association between MMR vaccine and autism.

 - Epidemic parotitis is caused by mumps, an RNA virus in the Paramyxoviridae family.